noahwamble/molecool/README.md

 A python package for analyzing and visualing xyz files.
 This function produces graphs of given structures.
 This repository is currently under development.
+This code was developed at Notre Dame.

 ### Copyright